DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/00 Getting Started with Scheduler/15 Edit Appointments.md

-Users can do the following actions on appointments:
+Users can manage appointments in the following ways:

 * Add new appointments